On this page: How do we know treatments work?

 - You need to travel overseas to have the treatment.

-The Australian Competition and Consumer Commission (ACCC) racks health and medical scams in an effort to keep the public informed about which scams are in circulation.
-To find out more, visit ScamWatch or the ACCC website.
+The Australian Competition and Consumer Commission (ACCC) tracks health and medical scams to help the public spot and avoid scams.
+To find out more, visit their websites at scamwatch.gov.au or accc.gov.au.